-We may be a little biased here, but is there any other part of Spain with a coastline as spectacularly beautiful as La Costa Brava?
-Sure, the northern coasts of Galicia, Asturias, Cantabria and the Basque Country may well rival it, but then they don’t have our Mediterranean climate, do they?
+We may be a little biased, but is there any other stretch of Spain’s coastline as spectacularly beautiful as La Costa Brava?
+Sure, the rugged shores of Galicia, Asturias, Cantabria, and the Basque Country might come close — but let’s be honest, they don’t have our Mediterranean climate, do they?

 Palafrugell

-Palafrugell’s first documented mention was in the year 988, but today most traces of its medieval past have been lost to time and progress, with the last of the seven round towers of the city walls being demolished in 1908.
-There is a very pleasant square in the centre of the town though called Plaça Nova with plenty of bar-restaurants with terraces which are perfect for watching the world go by.
+Palafrugell’s first documented mention was in 988, but today, most traces of its medieval past have been lost to time and progress, with the last of the seven round towers of the city walls being demolished in 1908.
+There is a very pleasant square in the centre of the town, though called Plaça Nova, with plenty of bar-restaurants with terraces perfect for watching the world go by.

-One of the best times of year to catch Palafrugell at its finest is in April, when the town hosts the Flors i Violes Festival.
-The 2024 edition is the 15th and will take place over three days from 26 to 28 April, with over 100 events, activities and shows taking place in 40 locations around the municipality.
-It’s a packed agenda, with something for everyone in the family.
+One of the best times to experience Palafrugell at its most vibrant is in spring, when the town comes alive with the Flors i Violes Festival.
+The event fills the municipality with colour, creativity, and culture.
+With more than 100 activities, performances, and installations across 40 locations, it’s a packed programme that offers something for everyone in the family.

-If you happen to be in Palafrugell later in early June, check if “Carnaval” is happening!
-No, not the real Carnaval – that usually happens in February – but the Carrousel Costa Brava, part of the Palafrugell Spring Festival.
+If you are in Palafrugell in late May or early June, check if “Carnaval” is happening!
+No, not the real Carnaval – that usually happens in February – but the Festes de Primavera, Carroussel Costa Brava, part of the Palafrugell Spring Festival.
 The traditional Carnaval was put on hold during the Spanish Civil War (1936-39), understandably enough, and after Franco’s victory, the dictator decreed that Carnaval was henceforth banned throughout Spain.
 By 1963, the people of Palafrugell were fed up with this, and so recreated the event under a different name, “Spring Festival”, and changed its dates to a later month to avoid a ban.
-This year (2024) it takes place over the first weekend of June, with the Carrousel being the main event.
+This year (2025), the Spring Festival begins on 17 May with the main event, the Festes de Primavera, taking place over the first weekend of June.

 El Camino de Ronda

-If you would like to explore all three seaside towns of Palafrugell in a day you can easily do so by car, but we would suggest walking along the Camino de Ronda coastal trail instead, starting in Tamariu, passing through Llafranc and finishing in Calella de Palafrugell.
-Of course, you could do it in the opposite direction too, but starting at Tamariu you get the hardest part out of the way first, and finish off with a pleasant and easy stroll into Calella.
-“Plain sailing” if you will, given the popularity of all three towns with marine folk for anchoring their sailboats.
+If you would like to explore all three seaside towns of Palafrugell in a day, you can easily do so by car, but we would suggest walking along the Camino de Ronda coastal trail instead, starting in Tamariu, passing through Llafranc and finishing in Calella de Palafrugell.
+Of course, you could do it in the opposite direction too, but starting at Tamariu you get the most challenging part out of the way first, and finish off with a pleasant and easy stroll into Calella.
+“Plain sailing”, if you will, given the popularity of all three towns with marine folk for anchoring their sailboats.

 Tamariu

 The northernmost and the smallest of the three villages is Tamariu.
 It is also the quietest and is mostly family-oriented, but it does have plenty of bars and restaurants hidden in its narrow streets and on its lovely, albeit short, promenade.
-The cove itself is rocky but the beach is of golden sand and the water seems especially transparent.
-The town is surrounded by pretty dense forest and so has a lovely natural feeling about it and the whitewashed buildings just add to its character.
+The cove is rocky, but the beach is of golden sand, and the water seems especially transparent.
+The town is surrounded by pretty dense forest, and so it has a lovely natural feeling about it, and the whitewashed buildings just add to its character.

 The trek (up) to the lighthouse

-If you decide to walk from Tamariu to Llafranc just head to the southern end of the beach and look for the signs for the Camino to El Far de Sant Sebastià (The Lighthouse of St. Sebastian) which tell you that the walk should take 1hr 15mins.
+If you decide to walk from Tamariu to Llafranc, just head to the southern end of the beach and look for the signs for the Camino to El Far de Sant Sebastià (The Lighthouse of St. Sebastian), which tell you that the walk should take 1 hour 15 minutes.
 The estimate is just about bang on, but this is the trickiest part of the Camino along here.
-The trail begins across some rocks so keep an eye out for the red and white markers along your way (that look like Polish or Indonesian flags) to make sure you don’t take a wrong turn.
+The trail begins across some rocks, so keep an eye out for the red and white markers along your way (that look like Polish or Indonesian flags) to make sure you don’t take a wrong turn.

 The path will then take you uphill for a while until you see some lovely views from on high of the gorgeous wee coves of Cala d’en Roig and Cala Gamarús below, before then taking you down again till you reach the lovely Cala Pedrosa. (“Cala” means “cove”, in case you hadn’t guessed!)
 We told you this was the tough part!